jcgh582/aeropoint/README.md

 ## results

-- output/result will be in example.obs
+- result for that run will be in output/example.obs

 ## intermediate data